GoofGarage/Win11Clean/03_POST_INSTALL_CONFIGURATION.md

 ## 6.1 Guide Complete

 This concludes the current version of the ***Win11Clean*** guide.
-The next planned release is in June 2024.
+The next planned release is in August 2024.

 If you found this guide useful, please share the following link with friends and colleagues: [https://github.com/GoofGarage/Win11Clean](https://github.com/GoofGarage/Win11Clean)